Mahmoud20301/depi_tasks/Task4/README.md

 The deployment stage automatically pulls the Docker image from Docker hub and deploys the application to the target environment.

-## Docker Hub

-Docker images are stored and managed using Docker Hub.

 ![Deployment](spring-pet-app.png)